ilanschnell/bitarray/README.rst

 Bitwise operations (``|``, ``^``, ``&=``, ``|=``, ``^=``, ``~``) are
 implemented efficiently using the corresponding byte operations in C, i.e. the operators act on the machine representation of the bitarray objects.
-Therefore, one has to be cautious when applying the operation to bitarrays with different endianness.
+Therefore, it is not possible to perform bitwise operators on bitarrays with different endianness.

 When converting to and from machine representation, using